 Our aim is to provide a website that is accessible to the widest possible audience, regardless of disability, capability or technology.
-We work hard to ensure our web content remains accessible and user friendly for all.
+We work hard to ensure our web content remains accessible and

 This site uses semantic structure to define content.
 Tables are only used for tabular data, not presentation.
 Headings use heading tags which JAWS users may use shortcuts such as ALT+ INSERT+ 2 to find the next level 2 heading.